misfist/misfist.com/wp-content/plugins/explanatory-dictionary/README.txt

 = Also =

 * To show all words (words expressions, sentences) with their explanations like a glossary in a post or a page, add [explanatory-dictionary] in it.

+** To only show words starting with a certain letter use the shortcode like this [explanatory-dictionary letter="a"]

+** To only show a single dictionary use the shortcode like this [explanatory-dictionary dictionary="dictionary-1"]

 * To exclude the words (words expressions, sentences) from being explained by getting those words (words expressions, sentences) into [no-explanation][/no-explanation] tags.

 == Screenshots ==